 Get dessert at Sweet Moses.
 This old-fashioned soda fountain serves homemade ice cream sundaes and root beer.

 Hang out at Edgewater Beach.
 This is technically in the Edgewater Hill neighborhood, but it’s so close to Detroit-Shoreway that I’m including it here.
 Edgewater Beach is Cleveland’s most popular Lake Erie beach and park.
-It’s home to one of the Cleveland Script signs, as well as a sandy beach that hosts a concert series in the summer.
+It’s home to one of the Cleveland Script signs, as well as a sandy beach that hosts a concert series in the summer, and a pier that’s popular at sunset.

 (Including things to do in both the east and west banks of The Flats, as well as Irishtown Bend.)